 - Min Beta, Max Alpha.
 Subject to all portfolio constraints minimize Beta and maximize Alpha – Strategy F

 Remember that this is a contrived example.
-We only have 12 possible positions and they are limited to equities only at this point.
+We only have 12 possible positions and we limit them to equities only at this point.
 So the portfolios and the results are not going to deviate too much from each other.
 When we add currencies, commodities and bonds to the mix and the universe expands to 50 odd positions, we will see some interesting variations.
 But till then, this exercise will serve as a first introduction to our strategy evaluation framework.

 Our portfolio model works with 12 position in US equities that include Google (Alphabet), Yahoo (pre-sale), Apple, Microsoft, Apollo Education, Good Year Tires, Potash, JC Penny, Merck Pharma, Met Life, Tupperware and Nike.
 A mix of technology, education, demographics driven cyclical businesses, retail and financial services.

-The design of the strategy pool was created to that we could study the impact of Alpha and Beta in isolation as well as in combination with each other.
+We create the design of the strategy pool to study the impact of Alpha and Beta in isolation and in combination with each other.
 While we explored this theme earlier when we introduced the concept of holding period return and performance evaluation, this time the design explicitly focuses on the relationship between Alpha and Beta.

-To evaluate the results of our allocation we would do an in period evaluation that would evaluate the performance of each of the six strategies above as at 15 November 2012.
-And three forward looking evaluation that would evaluate the performance as at 15 November 2013, 15 November 2014 and 15 November 2015.
+To evaluate the results of our allocation we do an in period evaluation that evaluates performance of the six strategies as at 15-November-2012.
+And three forward looking evaluations to assess the performance as at 15 November 2013, 15 November 2014 and 15 November 2015.